Plant Sterols for Cholesterol: The Evidence, the Dose, and What to Expect

 Combined (real-world adherence)15–25%

-Find out if this approach is right for your situation
+Find out if plant sterols are right for your situation

-The right intervention depends on where you actually sit on the risk spectrum — not just your LDL number.
+The right intervention depends on where you actually sit on the risk spectrum.
+Our quiz analyzes your full profile in 2 minutes.

 Take the 2-minute quiz → Free · No account required · Based on 2026 clinical guidelines